t-xigit/docker-elk/README_Loggy.md

 The first thing to run is `make pyinit` to install the python dependencies.
 If it fails you have to install python3 and pip3 first.

+To create a Loggy Stack run:
+`make loggy-make`
+To force a rebuild of the stack run:
+`sudo make loggy-make`

 ## Enroll an Elastic Agent

 Create an agent policy in Kibana and enroll an Elastic Agent.